sourcegraph/about/handbook/engineering/introducing_a_new_service.md

 ### Services have additional overhead for us and users that is easy to forget

 Introducing a new service means additional complexity and overhead for us and users.
 While they may provide a good way to isolate code, services are very much not free.
+Of course, a monolith is not free or necessarily cheaper either.
+The pros and cons _in our situation, not based on preference_ must be weighed.

 When introducing a new service/container we pay the cost of: